The 2019 Preliminaries of the “Chinese Bridge” Competition for Secondary School Students in the Netherlands

 Prizes and Awarding Methods

-1. The competition awards two first prizes, two second prizes, three third prizes, and several honorable mentions.
+1. The competition awards one first prizes, one second prizes, three third prizes, and several honorable mentions.

-3. Winners of the first are likely to be recommended to participate in the semi-final of the 10th "Chinese Bridge" Chinese Proficiency Competition for Secondary School Students to be held in China in 2019 (to be announced in due time).
-If approved by Hanban, the contestants will be provided by Hanban with the round-trip international airfare, and accommodation and transportation expenses for the competition in China.
+2. The first winner is likely to be recommended to participate in the semi-final of the 12th "Chinese Bridge" Chinese Proficiency Competition for Secondary School Students to be held in China in 2019 (to be announced in due time).
+If approved by Hanban, the contestant will be provided by Hanban with the round-trip international airfare, and accommodation and transportation expenses for the competition in China.

-Notes: If the first prize winners have previously been to China to participate in the semi-finals and watch the competition, in principal, they will no longer be recommended to go to China this year.
+Notes: If the first prize winner has previously been to China to participate in the semi-finals and watch the competition, in principal, he/she will no longer be recommended to go to China this year.
 Other prize winners will be recommended as substitutes according to the results of the competition.

 The competition is open to the public and all people who are interested in Chinese culture and language are welcome to watch the competition.
 Contestants' family members and other students who are interested in learning Chinese are especially welcome to watch the competition.